Table of Contents

 Mistake #4: Waiting too long to get started with a new 3PL

-It can be harrowing to handle peak season order fulfillment on your own or with a small team, which is why we recommend outsourcing fulfillment to an established 3PL provider like ShipBob as soon as possible.
+It can be harrowing to handle peak season order fulfilment on your own or with a small team, which is why we recommend outsourcing fulfilment to an established 3PL provider like ShipBob as soon as possible.

 “Right before Thanksgiving in preparation for Cyber Monday and our Business Insider launch, I received my inventory.
-A day later, the inventory was in ShipBob’s fulfillment center, and a couple days later, we were successfully shipping orders out to customers.
+A day later, the inventory was in ShipBob’s fulfilment centre, and a couple days later, we were successfully shipping orders out to customers.
 Looking back, I’m still not sure how we pulled everything off, and I have no clue what I would have done without ShipBob.”

 Steve Staffan, founder and CEO of Brummell Co.

-Need help with order fulfillment?
-Request a fulfillment quote from ShipBob below and learn how we can help your business.
+Need help with order fulfilment?
+Request a fulfilment quote from ShipBob below and learn how we can help your business.

 If you think you’ll need more staff or outside help to handle the increase in orders, make sure you get it squared away by the end of October at the absolute latest to ensure you meet customer expectations around holiday shipping.

-Fulfillment centers are likely to experience delays in receiving inventory during the holidays, as thousands of other customers are also sending more product, more frequently.
+Fulfilment centres are likely to experience delays in receiving inventory during the holidays, as thousands of other customers are also sending more product, more frequently.
 Remember, this is the craziest time of year for anyone in the logistics space.
-If you are looking to work with a new 3PL for holiday fulfillment, be as proactive as you can.
+If you are looking to work with a new 3PL for holiday fulfilment, be as proactive as you can.